appscode/blog/content/post/kubedb-v2022.10.18/index.md

 ```

 ## MySQL

 ### New Version Support

-We have added the most recent MySQL versions.
-Now you can create a Standalone , Group Replication, Innodb Cluster, Read Replica and Semi-sync Cluster with `MySQL 8.0.31`
+We have added the most recent MySQL version.
+Now you can create a Standalone , Group Replication, Innodb Cluster, Read Replica and Semi-sync Cluster with `MySQL 8.0.31`.
-You can get started with `mysql:8.0.31` by applying this simple yaml
+You can get started with `mysql:8.0.31` by applying the yaml below:

 ```yaml
 apiVersion: kubedb.com/v1alpha2
 kind: MySQL